 Preparation of German Spekulatius Cookie Recipe:

 In a bowl mix flour and baking powder.
-Create a hollow in the center.
 Add sugar and spices.
-Place eggs and milk into hollow and mix with the other ingredients using a fork until there is a thick paste.
+Create a hole in the center of the flour.
+Place the eggs and the milk into the hole.
+Use a fork and mix the ingredients into a thick paste.
 Cover it with the flour mix.
 Cut slices of the cold butter and spread on top of the flour mix.
 Use an electric handheld mixer with the kneading hooks and mix until the dough is smooth.
-If necessary, also knead with your hands.
-If the dough is sticky, place it for a little while in the refrigerator.
+If necessary, use your hands to knead.
+If the dough is sticky, place it in the refrigerator for a little while.

 Sprinkle some flour on your working surface.
-Roll out the dough very thin with a rolling pin with cellophane wrap on top of the dough.
-Take the cellophane off before rolling again over the dough using the floured springerle rolling pin.
+Roll out the dough very thinly with a rolling pin; work with a cellophane wrap on top of the dough.
+Take the cellophane wrap off.
+Roll the dough again, using the floured springerle rolling pin.
 Cut out the patterns along the lines with a pastry wheel cutter or a cookie cutter.
 Place the cookies on a baking sheet.

 Preheat the oven to 175°C – 195°C (350°F-380°F) and bake the cookies on the middle rack for about 10 minutes.
 Let them cool down on a cooling rack.
 Place them in a tin box to store.
 Find more of Oma’s traditional German Christmas cookies recipes here.